Education and Training

 Nursing Shortage

-According to the Texas Center for Nursing Workforce Studies, in their 2019 Hospital Nursing Staffing Study Highlights and Recommendations, they report: Texas is projected to face a shortage of nurses from 2015 through 2030.
-By 2030, the supply of RN FTEs is expected to grow by 35.4% to 271,667, while demand will grow by 53.8% to 331,638, leaving a deficit of 59,970 RN FTEs.
-Based on these projections, 20% of the projected demand for RNs in 2030 will not be met.
-Between 2015 and 2030, the demand for RNs in inpatient hospital settings is projected to grow by 57%.
-This will account for more than half of the growth in demand for RNs across all settings.
+According to the Texas Center for Nursing Workforce Studies (2019), Texas is projected to experience a significant shortage of registered nurses (RNs) between 2015 and 2030.
+While the supply of full-time equivalent (FTE) RNs is expected to grow by 35.4%, reaching approximately 271,667 by 2030, the demand is anticipated to increase by 53.8%, totaling 331,638.
+This leaves a projected shortfall of nearly 60,000 RNs—meaning 20% of the expected demand for RNs in 2030 will not be met.
+Notably, the demand for RNs in inpatient hospital settings alone is projected to increase by 57%, accounting for over half of the total growth in RN demand across all healthcare settings.
+This growing gap is especially concerning, as evidence shows that higher RN-to-population ratios are linked to better population health outcomes (Bigbee et al., 2014).

 Barriers to Access